Harlem - The Backlash Begins

 Upon further inspection of his tragic background, however, the foundation of his ideology becomes quite clear.
 He represented the black rage which reached a crescendo during the riotous ‘60's.
 Yet in his thirty-nine years, this self-educated militant became the dominant voice of the ghetto and a general to the multitude of black youth who grew up amidst the same urban hopelessness that had brought him down.

 Malcolm Little was born in Omaha in 1925.
 His father, Earl Little, was a Baptist minister and strong advocate of civil rights.
-His outspokenness on that subject rankled many in the white community to such an extent that the KKK burned their house down.
+His outspokenness on that subject rankled many in the white community to such an extent that they had to move.
 The family moved to Lansing, Michigan in 1931 and tradgedy followed close behind.
 Late one night, in the inky blackness of Michigan Avenue, Earl Little tried to board a moving trolley and missed the step, falling beneath the wheels, crushing his left leg and arm.
 He died two hours later at Sparrow Hospital.
-Legend has it that the Black Legion, an offshoot of the KKK, beat Earl Little with a hammer and then laid him across the trolley tracks where he was cut in two.
+Legend has it that the Black Legion was responsible but no evidence exists to substantiate this.
 Malcolm was six years old and the seeds of hatred had been firmly planted.

 It would get worse.
 Malcolm’s mother strived valiantly to hold the family of six together but as the years went by the family became more and more impoverished.
-She finally suffered a nervous breakdown and was committed to a Kalamazoo state psychiatric hospital where she would spend the rest of her life.
+She finally suffered a nervous breakdown and was committed to a Kalamazoo state psychiatric hospital where she would spend the next twenty-four years of her life.
 The family was broken up and sent to various orphanages.